kanvesh/kanvesh.github.io/_posts/2020-04-23-reverse-image-search-engine.markdown

 ---

 We built a reverse image search engine that looks up similar items sold by EBTH in the past, leveraging deep neural networks built on large image corpuses.
+Here's how we went about finding the solution and implementing it.
 <!--more-->